Adafy/AzureNamingConventions/README.md

 We use Microsoft's [recommended naming conventions](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging).

-Some of the resources has special naming conventions, so always check the guideline before applying name.
+Some of the resources have special naming conventions.
+Always check the guideline before applying name.

 ## Resource Naming Pattern